cemvarol/AZ-303-Labs/Lab-05/Lab-05.md

     Storage** window, select **Use a shared access signature (SAS) URI** and select **Next**.

-4. In the **URI** text box, paste the value you copied into Clipboard, and select **Next**.
+4. In the **URI** text box, paste the value you copied into Notepad, and select **Next**.

 > **Note**: You can append **-blob** to distinguish from other connections.